 01 of 05

-These Japanese noodles are almost too good to be true, as they are both low in calories and low in carbohydrates.
+These Japanese noodles are almost too good to be true, as they are both low in calories and carbohydrates.
 Made from Japanese yam and tofu, they have only 20 calories per serving and are delicious in everything from soups to stir-fries.
-Offered in several different styles, from spaghetti to angel hair to fettuccini, you can find whatever noodle you need for a variety of recipes.
+Offered in several different styles, from spaghetti to angel hair to fettuccini, you can find whatever type of noodle you need for a variety of recipes.

 Available in a few different brands, these tofu noodles can be ordered online.
 You also may find them at your local Asian market or at select grocery stores nationwide.